 To travel across the harsh desert terrain through enemy territories, facing strong winds, high heat in the day and sub-zero temperatures in the night with oriental pomp and adequate cavalry escort to insure their safety for months and years, certainly terrified Herod (Matthew 2:3).
-To come in to king’s palace and asked him in his face “Where is the one who has been born king of the Jews?
-We saw his star when it rose and have come to worship him” is certainly a insult that would have cost their lives.
+To come into king’s palace and ask him in his face “Where is the one who has been born king of the Jews?
+We saw his star when it rose and have come to worship him” is certainly an insult that would have cost their lives.
 Herod must have known who these wise men were for there is no record of Herod making any attempt to overtake Magi.

 There were no three kings present at the manger

-Third, when angel of the Lord appears to the shepherds in the field he said “This will be a sign for you: you will find a baby wrapped in cloths and lying in a manger (Luke 2:12).
+Third, when the angel of the Lord appears to the shepherds in the field he said “This will be a sign for you: you will find a baby wrapped in cloth and lying in a manger (Luke 2:12).
 The Greek word (Strong 1025) used for ‘Baby‘ here is βρέφος (brephos) refers to an infant or a new-born child.
-Now, in the Matthew’s account of the visitation of Magi in ch.2, it uses the word ‘child‘, and the Greek word (Strong 3813) is παιδίον (paidion) which refers to a young child, and Jesus was no longer an infant.
-This also and indication of the timing of the arrival of Magi.
+Now, in Matthew’s account of the visitation of Magi in ch.2, it uses the word ‘child‘, and the Greek word (Strong 3813) is παιδίον (paidion) which refers to a young child, and Jesus was no longer an infant.
+This is also an indication of the timing of the arrival of Magi.